MarkusMcNugen/docker-sftp/README.md

 baz:xyz:1003:100
 ```

+Note: If no password is provided for the user, they can only login using an SSH key

 ## Encrypted password
 Add `:e` behind password to mark it as encrypted.
 Use single quotes if using a terminal instead of users config file.
 ```